muks79/Login-Form/README.md

 Simple Login Form with HTML, CSS, PHP, and MySQL

 🔐 Introduction:
 Welcome to my simple login form project!
 This web application is designed to provide a secure and user-friendly login experience using HTML, CSS, PHP, and a MySQL database.
-It's a fundamental yet robust implementation for user authentication.
 🌐 Technologies Used:

     HTML: Responsible for structuring the login form, capturing user input.